Introduction

 \]

-applied to the boxed Gaussian Fourier result of the preceding page, divided by
+Gaussian Fourier transform established in the preceding page, divided by \(\sqrt{4\pi kt}\).
+No

 Solution by Convolution